stationzeroai/facebook-ads-mcp-server/readme.md

 - Installs and configures the MCP server locally
 - Automatically handles environment setup
-- Prompts for Facebook token authentication during the process which is optional
+- Prompts for Meta token authentication during the process which is optional
-- If facebook access token is not provided then connect to GoMarble's server to create the token on your behalf
+- If Meta access token is not provided then connect to GoMarble's server to create the token on your behalf

 ### Important Disclaimer

-This setup **does not require** you to manually obtain a Facebook Developer Access Token.
+This setup **does not require** you to manually obtain a Meta Developer Access Token.

 Instead, it connects securely to **GoMarble's server to create the token on your behalf**.
 GoMarble **does not store** your token — it is saved locally on your machine for use with the MCP server.